 First, it characterises three orientations people have towards interaction.
-These are, avoidant (e.g., refusing to take responsibility for the event), competitive (e.g., attacking the negotiators ideas whilst boasting about their own) and cooperative (e.g., making concessions or giving compliments).
+These are, avoidant (e.g. refusing to take responsibility for the event), competitive (e.g. attacking the negotiators' ideas while boasting about their own) and cooperative (e.g. making concessions or giving compliments).

 OD: Emergency 911, this is being recorded.

-OM: In the name of God the Merciful, the beneficial [in Arabic] OD: What?
+OM: In the name of God the Merciful, the beneficial [[in Arabic]]